Top 10 Study Tips 2023

 In need of some study tips to help you revise for your upcoming exams?
 Don’t stress, keep scrolling to read our top 10 tips to help you smash your studying.

-1. First things first, create a revision timetable.
+1. How to create a revision timetable.

 Making a revision timetable is crucial to exam success.
 Be sure to make your timetable realistic and not to cram in too much in one day.